-If required, fasten the terminal to the desktop with four screws, as described in the previous section Installing the terminal on a bulkhead.
+If required, fasten the terminal to the desktop with four screws, as described in the previous section To install the terminal on a bulkhead.

 Make sure that the grounding requirements are met.
-See Grounding and RF protection on page 56.
+See Grounding and RF protection on page C-1.